SAP-samples/bulletinboard-ads-nodejs/README.md

 Advertisements can be created, deleted and viewed.
 You can interact with the service using a REST client like Postman or the GUI.

+## Ad-Blocker
+**If the UI does not load, please make sure your ad-blocker is not accidentially blocking parts of the application ;-)**

 ## Relation to 'bulletinboard-reviews'
 If a user got poor ratings from previous reviews, or hasn't received any reviews yet, the user is considered not trustworthy and will be colored red.